4 Basic Types of Company Culture

 Negative Aspects: Excessive competition can disengage employees and teamwork can bring failure.
 Since customer satisfaction is in the first place in the market culture, employee satisfaction and experience may be second or even third.
 Not giving importance to employee’s job satisfaction, excessive competition, constant innovation and success pressure can cause employee burnout.

 Recommendations: Emphasis should be placed on areas such as employee satisfaction and satisfaction, strengthening inter-employee relations, and workload management should be properly planned for employee health.
 With project management tools, the management of the process can be more comfortable.
-You can listen to your employees with the uninterrupted communication offered by PeerBie.
+You can listen to your employees with the uninterrupted communication offered by Peerbie.

 4. Hierarchy Culture